 • Palm Coast FL: Ask newbies to guess who in your group is a patient and who is a caregiver.
 It gives hope.

 • Atlanta GA: Only a 90-minute meeting.
 Greet one another, silent prayer, speakers are 15-30 minutes.
 All members are expected to set up the room and help out.
-Use the IMF Support Group Toolkit’s Signup Sheet and Patient Info Sheet (.pdfs attached to this message).
+Use the IMF Support Group Toolkit’s Signup Sheet and Patient Info Sheet

 • NE Tennessee: New this year we are doing a member survey (online & written) asking what programs members would like to see.
 (Meeting structure, outreach, tech, grieving, clinical/medical)